karthik1401/-JanataHack---E-Commerce-Analytics-ML-Hackathon/README.md

 Agenda is to predict gender given startTime, endTime and ProductList used by a customer.
 ProductList contains multiple products differentiated by a semicolon(;) and the hierarchy of a product differentiated by (/).

-I have feature engineered the `train.csv` file data to `train_processed.csv` file which I have processed using the Jupyter notebook for a `Accuracy of 90%` on the training data.
-Due to submission not being on time, I cannot determing my score compared to others who had participated.
+Feature engineered and tried RandomForestClassifier on the `train.csv` file data for a `Accuracy of 90%`.